FLCAC-admin/FLCAC-docs/docs/SOPs/1-updating_fedefl.md

 ## Purpose

 This SOP documents procedures for making changes to the Federal Elementary Flow List (FEDEFL) data objects on the Federal LCA Commons (FLCAC).
+The FEDEFL needs to be updated when changes are made to flows, contexts, or metadata within.

 ## Procedure